 I earned my Ph.D. in Political Science from Wayne State University in 2021.
 I also hold a M.A. in International Security from the University of Denver, and a M.S. in Political Science from Portland State University.

 Beyond research and teaching, I’m an avid consumer of movies and television as well as nerdy writing about both.
-When I venture out of the office or my apartment, I enjoy travel, tinned fish, and finding the perfect café seat to enjoy a perfect pour-over.
+When I venture out of the office or my apartment, I enjoy rowing, travel, and I’m always in search of the perfect pour-over.

 Professional appointments